UK’s Johnson set to confirm England unlocking will go ahead

 Though the government has warned that daily case numbers will rise further, potentially hitting 100,000 at some point this summer, it is pressing on with the unlocking because of the rapid rollout of vaccines.
 As of Sunday, 69% of the population has received at least one vaccine dose while 52% have had two.

 The government hopes that the vaccine rollout has severely disrupted the link between infections and those needing hospitalization.
-However, there is growing evidence to show that the number of people requiring hospitalization and dying from COVID-19 are picking up pace, too, though not at the same rate as infections.
+However, both the number of people requiring hospitalization and dying from COVID-19 have been edging up in recent days though not at the same rate as infections.

 Still, concerns over the rapid increase in cases has piled pressure on Johnson to take a more cautious approach over the latest unlocking.
 For example, he is expected to recommend that people continue to wear face masks in enclosed places, such as on public transport and in shops.